 Subscribe to my YouTube channel

-One of the biggest attractions in the area is the waterfall.
-And lucky for us, the Silvermine Bay Waterfall is one of the most easily accessible waterfalls in Hong Kong.
+One of the biggest attractions in the area are the waterfalls.
+And lucky for us, the Silvermine Bay Waterfall and Pearl Falls are one of the most easily accessible waterfalls in Hong Kong.

-The walk to the waterfall and its garden is only 20 minutes from the beach and involves no climbing or slopes.
+The walk to the Silvermine Waterfall about 20 minutes from the beach and involves no climbing or slopes.
 It’s more like a stroll through the village, where you can see kids playing with their dogs in gardens.
-It doesn’t feel like Hong Kong.

-All the details about the Silvermine Waterfall walk can be found here.
+All the details about the Silvermine Waterfall and Pearl walk can be found here.

 A short climb above the waterfall lies the Silvermine Bay Cave.
 The cave was once a place of silver production, and that’s how the area (and the hill) got its name.